-If you have undergone or are planning to undergo a cycle of in vitro fertilization (IVF), you have likely have heard that any embryos created through the process are likely to undergo a process of grading.
+If you have undergone or are planning to undergo a cycle of in vitro fertilization (IVF), you will likely have heard that any embryos created through the process are likely to undergo a process of grading.
 This assessment is done by an embryologist in the lab to assess embryo quality once the cells of the embryo start to divide.

 Please note that there isn't one standard method of grading embryos.
 Each clinic has its own grading system.
 You will need to ask your clinic how the grading of your embryos is described.
 That said, there is some technical terminology involved in understanding the basics of how embryos are graded.
 We hope this guide can provide you with the knowledge needed to understand how this process may be done at your clinic.

 Why are embryos graded?

 Embryo grading is done primarily to assess the overall quality of the embryos and so the doctor can give you information about your IVF cycle both during and after the cycle.
 It is a way to assign a scientific "value" to each embryo and allows the embryologist to choose the best ones for transfer and freezing.

 Embryos with a higher grade are more likely to implant with the uterine lining, most likely because these embryos have a higher chance of being chromosomally normal.
 In other words, not all embryos are created equally and it is possible to select the genetically normal embryos that are more likely to grow.

 What if my embryos have a poor grading?

 Most people have a range of grades within their group of embryos from an IVF cycle and the embryologist will pick the best ones out of that particular group.
 We have seen babies born from different grades of embryos, so try not to focus on the numbers too much.

-Although lower grade embryos have a less of a chance of implanting than their more handsome counterparts, it’s still possible to achieve a pregnancy from embryos that are not ideal when viewed under a microscope.
+Although lower grade embryos have less of a chance of implanting than their more handsome counterparts, it’s still possible to achieve a pregnancy from embryos that are not ideal when viewed under a microscope.

 Biology Basics: How Embryos Grow